What's New!

 Façade

-Portico: (left/centre) Medieval lions which supported columns; (right) fragments of the medieval decoration
+Portico: (left/centre) Medieval lions which supported columns framing the entrance to the church; (right) fragments of the medieval Cosmati decoration of the interior

 The monastery

 In 1606 Pope Paul V assigned the church to the Caracciolini, as the members of a religious order (Clerics Regular Minor) founded by St. Francis Caracciolo, are usually called in Italy (abroad they are known as the Adorno Fathers).
-The adjoining monastery was designed in 1663-65 by Carlo Rainaldi; today it is in part occupied by a Carabinieri station (a Police corps which is a branch of the armed forces).
+The adjoining monastery was designed in 1663-1665 by Carlo Rainaldi; today it is in part occupied by a Carabinieri station (a Police corps which is a branch of the Army).

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: